Data Mining

 Book chapter on quicksort

-from the book of Mitzenmacher and Upfal on Probability
+from the book of Mitzenmacher and Upfal on Probability and Computing Chapter 3.5 |

 October 14 | Preprocessing for text mining, the vector-space model, TF-IDF scoring, Inverted indexes | MRS Chapters 1.0–1.4, 2.0–2.2, 6.2, 7.1.0 |